bromscandium/bromscandium/README.md

 > I want to be honest with you, with user who somehow has found out about my GH.
 >
 > It is my personal page, not formal CV for recruiters or big corporates.
-You won't find literally any important information about me here (except my experience and project), so...
+You won't find literally any important information about me here (except my experience and projects), so...
 >
 > Let's rather discuss together about collaboration, if you are interested in me and my skills, but feel free to explore my GitHub and my experience.
 ---